 When Should You See a Neurologist for Headaches?

-Signs Headaches May Require Neurological Evaluation
+Signs Your Headaches May Require Neurological Evaluation

 Many headaches are benign and temporary, but some warrant further neurological evaluation.
 You should consider seeing a neurologist if your headaches: